MartaWoodkowski/Python-APIs/README.md

 ## Part I - Weather

-The task is to visualize the weather of 500+ random cities across the world of varying distance from the equator.
+Visualized the weather of 500+ random cities across the world of varying distance from the equator.
 To accomplish this, I utilized the citipy module, the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.

 Created a series of scatter plots to showcase the following relationships: